 4. Communication: Students to DIS

 In the case of a serious health or safety emergency students are encouraged to contact staff at their DIS location as soon as possible.
-DIS Copenhagen and Stockholm both monitor an after hours emergency cell phone outside of business hours.
+DIS Copenhagen and Stockholm both monitor an after hours Health and Safety Emergency Phone outside of business hours.
 Students and families will receive electronic emergency contact cards that can be downloaded to smart phones and electronic contact databases.
-Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after hours emergency phone when the office is closed.
+Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after hours Health and Safety Emergency Phone when the office is closed.

 5. Communication: DIS to Students